AeroTechLab/Robot-Control-Interface/README.md

 # Robot Control Interface
-Common robot control interface to be implemented by device specific plug-ins
+Common robot control interface to be implemented by device specific [plug-ins](https://en.wikipedia.org/wiki/Plug-in_(computing))

+## Overview

+From the point of view of a generic robotic control application, any robot could be seen as a [black-box](https://en.wikipedia.org/wiki/Black_box) with inputs (**setpoints**) and outputs (**measurements**), regardless of its mechanism dynamics and control algorithm. **Robot Control Interface** tries to implement this abstraction layer, allowing for easy switching of devices and their pluggable software library implementation.

-## The Joint/Axis Rationale
+### The Joint/Axis Rationale

 Sometimes, when controlling a robot, the positions/velocities/interaction forces of interest aren't the ones over which we have direct control, the actuated joints, like when there is a 2-link robotic arm with motors on each revolution joint but we wish to control the cartesian (**x**,**y**) position of the end-effector tool.